chindraba-work/gpg-tools/README.md

 ## Version Numbers

-GPGCertSPlitter uses [Semantic Versioning v2.0.0][semver] as created by [Tom Preston-Werner][tom], inventor of Gravatars and cofounder of GitHub.
+gpg-tools uses [Semantic Versioning v2.0.0][semver] as created by [Tom Preston-Werner][tom], inventor of Gravatars and cofounder of GitHub.

 Version numbers take the form `X.Y.Z` where `X` is the major version, `Y` is the minor version and `Z` is the patch version.
 The meaning of the different levels are: